-Good food makes a great wedding, but creating a sumptuous spread mightn’t be as straightforward as it seems – dodge common pitfalls with our must-read guide.
+Good food makes for a great wedding, so you'll want to get it right!
+Here, dodge common pitfalls with our must-read guide.

 Not starting early enough